DATA PROTECTION POLICY (GDPR)

 · Stored on (removable) computer media, which are encrypted.

-Care must be taken to ensure that PC screens and terminals are not visible except to authorised Employees of New Vehicle Solutions Limited.
-All
+Care must be taken to ensure that PC screens and terminals are not visible except to authorised Employees of New Vehicle Solutions Ltd. All Employees are required to enter into an Acceptable Use Agreement before they are given access to organisational information of any sort.

 Manual records may not be left where they can be accessed by unauthorised personnel and may not be removed from business premises without explicit [written] authorisation.
 As soon as manual records are no longer required for day-to-day client support, they must be removed from secure archiving in line with [procedure reference].

-Personal data may only be deleted or disposed of in line with the Data Retention Procedure.
+Personal data may only be deleted or disposed of in line with the Secure Disposal policy.
 Manual records that have reached their retention date are to be shredded and disposed of as ‘confidential waste’.
 Hard drives of redundant PCs are to be removed and immediately destroyed before disposal.

 Processing of personal data ‘off-site’ presents a potentially greater risk of loss, theft or damage to personal data.
 Staff must be specifically authorised to process data off-site.